gtlaflair/ltrc-2019/_episodes/08-office.md

 teaching: 60
 exercises: 35
 questions:
-   - "Can I apply anything I've learned todat to new data?"
+   - "Can I apply anything I've learned today to new data?"
 objectives:
    - "Compute a total score for the ADT."
    - "Describe the distribution of total scores."